Natural and Effective Dandruff Treatment in Ayurveda

 Dandruff Treatment in Ayurveda depends on the dosha predominance of dandruff.
-Dosha predominance can be analyzed through the symptoms such as itching, scaling, dryness, oiliness, etc…Generally, dandruff is treated with external application or treatment.
-Internal medicines are used only when dandruff becomes nonresponsive to the external treatments.
+Dosha predominance can be analyzed through symptoms such as itching, scaling, dryness, oiliness, etc…Generally, dandruff is treated with external application or treatment.
+Internal medicines are used only when dandruff becomes nonresponsive to external treatments.

 What is dandruff?

 Dandruff is a common condition that causes the skin on the scalp to flake.
 It is not contagious or serious.
 Those dry white flakes brush off your collar or shoulders.
 Dandruff affects about half of adults.
 Onset is usually at puberty, and it becomes less common after the age of 50.
 It may get worse when you are stressed or sick.
 Cold, dry winters can trigger dandruff or make it worse, too.
 Regular cleansing with a gentle shampoo in a milder phase or the use of medicated shampoo can help to reduce oily scalp.
-People with dried hair can be benefited from less frequent shampooing or the use of moisturizer on the hair or scalp.
+People with dried hair can benefit from less frequent shampooing or the use of moisturizer on the hair or scalp.
 Antifungal creams, such as ketoconazole or salicylic acid may be used.2,3,4

 Signs and symptoms of dandruff 3